Is Social Media Really Right For Your Business?

 Once a comment has been made in a public forum it’s out there for the world to see.
 By ignoring it and not responding, a small issue could quickly escalate to something you can’t control.

-People understand that no company is perfect and issues do arise but what they want to see is how you respond.
+People understand that no company is perfect and issues do arise.
+What they want to see is how you respond.
 This will help shape their impression of your brand and whether or not they may become a customer in the future.

 Acknowledge the person who made the comment as well as the issue they had.
 Admit any mistakes that were made and explain how you’re going to rectify the situation.
 Your whole interaction with that customer doesn't need to play out on social media, just enough for others to see that the company is quick to respond, is sympathetic to the issue of their customer and sincerely wants to correct the problem.